 Navigation and Prefetching

-How Waku navigates between routes, caches static RSC payloads, and prefetches likely next pages.
+How Waku navigates between routes, caches static RSC payloads, prefetches likely next pages, and reveals cached shells instantly.

 How Client Navigation Works